DanialKama/ThirdPersonShooter/README.md

 - AI respawn system
 - Level Manager and Interactable actors (like an automatic door)
 - Level Streaming blueprints that interact with other actors (load level opens door after the stream is complete or unload level start unloading after doors is close)
-- Controllable vehicles, helicopter, and jet
+- Controllable Pawns, helicopter, and jet
+- Chaos vehicle

 Minor details:
 Assertion failed solved by unchecking Async Loading Thread Enabled.